Wednesday morning, upon logging in, I was greeted by the juxtaposition of the following subject line messages in my

 Ragen’s offering attracted my attention first.
 I have referenced her work previously.
 She is a committed activist and a powerful voice in distinguishing the difference between health and weight issues, preventing fat-shaming, and, shining light on the lies and manipulations of the weight loss industry.
 I can always count on her to keep me informed of something meaningful.
 Here, I learned that Michelle Obama was planning to go on the show The Biggest Loser to thank the contestants for being role models.
 Ragen’s reaction was quite pointed and the story of what happened when she and filmmaker Darryl Roberts (America the Beautiful) tried to field a response to the media is quite interesting.
 However, it was this comment that contributed to the theme of my day.

 The worst thing is that all this focus on the weight of individuals is distracting us from the systemic issue of lack of access.
 Many people do not have access to the healthy foods that they would choose to eat–including foods that are not genetically modified or full of hormones or government-subsidized high fructose corn syrup.
 Many people do not have access to safe movement options that they enjoy, or to affordable evidence-based health care.
 But as long as we focus on little Johnny’s BMI, we don’t have to address the real problems here and we can just keep shaming and blaming fat kids and adults and misinforming them and everyone else about the odds of becoming permanently thin.

 I also have a visceral reaction to the term the fight against childhood obesity.
 Obesity is not the only consequence our children are suffering–it is just one of the manifestations of poor nutrition and the ignoring of all the ingredients that contribute to both physical and emotional well-being in the early stages of development.
-If this were only about obesity, my daughter would not have had to, unfortunately, participate in a lock-down drill.
+If this were only about obesity, my daughter would not have had to, unfortunately, participate in a lock-in drill.
 Furthermore, fierce language is not what is needed even when details may make us wish to brandish our childhood obesity-fighting swords.